jetbrains-junie/junie-workflows/devcontainer-setup.md

 ## Scenario 5: PHP Development with Dependency Management

+If you have a fully PHP project, you can provide Junie with `junie_ide: PhpStorm` as a workflow parameter.[Example](https://github.com/jetbrains-junie/example-php/blob/main/.github/workflows/junie.yml)

 Use this configuration for PHP projects with automatic Composer dependency management.

 **File Structure:**